|On this page…|

 To delete a saved session, you must delete the corresponding session file.

-In the System Identification Tool GUI, select Import from the Import models list to open the Import Model Object dialog box.
+Select Import from the Import models list to open the Import Model Object dialog box.

 In the Enter the name field, type the name of a model object.
 Press Enter.

 (Optional) In the Notes field, type any notes you want to store with this model.